 SC: This question could lead to a very long philosophical dissertation.
-But if I had to put it simply, there is a saying in France: “Les choses sont ce qu’elles sont” that can be translated as: “Things are what they are.” which illustrates well the disengagement of responsibilities I’ve mentioned.
-But things are not “what they are”, they are “what we do” and “how we deal with them”.
+But if I had to put it simply, there is a saying in France: “Les choses sont ce qu’elles sont” which means: “Things are what they are.”
+This illustrates well the disengagement of responsibilities I’ve mentioned.
+But things are not “what they are”, they are “what we do” and “how we deal with them.”

 This induces a deep malaise, and to avoid facing these problems we’re sacrificing our minds to multinationals in exchange for a shot of the ephemeral happiness promised by capitalism.
-We are increasingly outsourcing our cognitive functions, freeing brain time available for advertisements, entertainment and mass consumption.
+We’re increasingly outsourcing our cognitive functions, freeing brain time available for advertisements, entertainment and mass consumption.

 SC: Thank you.
-The Spider in my mind, like the whole Paquare series was realised during a volunteer environmental mission to protect sea turtles and clean beaches in Costa Rica.
-It was an unforgettable human experience, especially because we lived in very hard conditions without electricity or hot water.
+The Spider in my Mind, like the whole Paquare series was realised during a volunteer environmental mission to protect sea turtles and clean beaches in Costa Rica.
+It was an unforgettable experience, especially because we lived in very hard conditions without electricity or hot water.
 Hot water can seems unnecessary in Costa Rica.
-But after a four-hours patrol by night under the cold season’s torrential rains, wind, and the ocean’s waves, heat is not a luxury.
-I still can remember the cold, deep inside my bones and the strange feeling to be cut from everything I’ve known, out of civilisation.
+But after a four-hour night patrol under the cold season’s torrential rains, wind and the ocean’s waves, heat is not a luxury.
+I still can remember the cold, deep inside my bones and the strange feeling to be cut from everything I’ve known.

-When I arrived I didn’t know what would be the final shape of my work and it was the limit felt and the immanency of environmental deterioration that have conditioned the beginning of this project.
+When I arrived I didn’t know what would be the final shape of my work; it was the limit felt and the immanency of environmental deterioration that conditioned the beginning of this project.
 Our intervention was useful but first of all I realised that it won’t be enough to reverse the destruction induced by mindless human activity.
-The only way would be to change our consumption habits; that’s what leads me to search for a way to operate a connection between the viewer and nature by a transfer of affect from the work to the nature.
+The only way would be to change our consumption habits – that’s what leads me to search for a way to operate a connection between viewer and nature by a transfer of affect from the work to nature.

-As we discussed earlier, exponential profusion of images disempower us.
-Here’s an example: seeing the now-famous photos of the anaemic polar bear provokes sadness, but instead of changing habits, it’s easier for people to convince themselves that we can’t do anything, that it’s to late, that industry is the only one responsible, or that there are too many things to change.
-It could be a comfortable deal with our consciousness but it also may keep oneself apart from a real existence.
+As we discussed, the exponential profusion of images disempowers us.
+As an example, we see the famous images of the anaemic polar bear and it provokes sadness, but instead of changing habits, it’s easier to convince ourselves that we can’t do anything, that it’s too late, that industry is the only one responsible or that there are too many things to change.
+It could be a comfortable deal with our consciousness, but it also may keeps oneself apart from a real existence.

-Thus, I intend to crystallise in my work the interactions which constitute our reality.
-In this case, the passivity of the spectator towards my work will have the same result as passivity towards nature.
+Thus, through my work I intend to crystalise the interactions which constitute our reality.
+In this case, the passivity of the viewer towards my work will have the same result as passivity toward nature.
 As a more short-term oriented enjoyment object, I hope that my work will be able to spark actions and thus break this routine of passive reception.

 A: The Spider in my Mind is part of the Paquare series – why did you choose Costa Rica as the location for the project?

 Usually, my work method is pretty simple.
-I first choose a broad subject that will be more or less refined over time.
-My work being engaged, I always choose subjects related to environmental or social issues.
-Then, I try to extricate global interactions between the environment and individuals to find how to transpose them in an artistic dimension through the interaction between the author, the work and the viewer.
-I have little control over this part; it’s probably part of the mystery in the artist’s brain.
-This is how I decided to experiment with photographs using different materials, with different chemistries or staged in interactive installations.
+I first chose a subject more or less broad that will be refined over time.
+My work being engaging, I always chose subjects related to environmental or social issues.
+Then, I try to extricate global interactions between the environment and individuals to find how to transpose them in an artistic dimension through the interaction between author, works and viewer.
+I have little control over this part, as it’s probably the part of mystery in the artist’s brain.
+This is how I decided to experiment with photographs on different materials, with different chemistries or staged in interactive installations.

-Afterwards comes the research phase.
+Afterwards, comes the research phase.
 I have a master’s degree in management, so I’m familiar with data analysis and documentation.
-During this phase I read a lot, from a lot of different disciplines, to gather as much information as possible on my subject.
-I also try to plan all the realisation part.
+During this time I read a lot, from a lot of different disciplines, to gather as much information as possible on my subject.
+I also try to plan the realisation part.
 This work could be related to a period of gestation.
-Research doesn’t really have an end, even during the realisation period; encounter and experience are contributing to their enrichment.
+Research doesn’t really have an end, even during realisation period, so encounter and experience are contributing to their enrichment.

 Finally, I begin to harvest my photographic material and work on the realisation.
-It doesn’t always happens like this but globally it’s what you have behind all of my works.
+It doesn’t always happens like this but generally it’s what you have behind all of my works.
 As you can see, conceptualisation and reflexivity are the most important parts.
-But for Paquare, the process was reversed.
-It was the experience that created the necessity to do the research and produce the outcome.
+But for Paquare, the process was reversed: it was the experience that created the necessity to make research and then produce the work.